godotengine/godot-docs/tutorials/ui/gui_using_fonts.rst

 by the `BMFont <https://www.angelcode.com/products/bmfont/>`__ program.
 Many BMFont-compatible programs also exist, like `BMGlyph <https://www.bmglyph.com/>`__ or web-based `fontcutter <https://github.com/fabienbk/fontcutter>`__.

 Alternatively, you can import any image to be used as a bitmap font.
-This is only supported for **monospaced** fonts (fonts where each character has the same width).
-To do so, select the image in the FileSystem dock, go to the Import dock, change its import type to **Font Data (Monospace Image Font)** then click **Reimport**:
+To do so, select the image in the FileSystem dock, go to the Import dock, change its import type to **Font Data (Image Font)** then click **Reimport**:

 .. figure:: img/using_fonts_bitmap_font_from_image_import_options.webp
    :align: center
-   :alt: Changing import type to Font Data (Monospace Image Font)
+   :alt: Changing import type to Font Data (Image Font)

-   Changing import type to **Font Data (Monospace Image Font)**
+   Changing import type to **Font Data (Image Font)**

 The font's character set layout can be in any order, but orders that match standard Unicode are recommended as they'll require far less configuration to